zixi-liu/Graphical-Neural-Network/Graph-Embedding/README.md

 - **Depth-first Sampling (DFS)** The neighborhood consists of nodes sequentially sampled at increasing distances from the source node.

 <img src="https://github.com/zixi-liu/Graphical-Neural-Network/blob/main/Img/sampling-strategy.PNG" alt="Overview" width = "400px" />

+**Homophily and Structural Equivalence**

+- Under the homophily hypothesis, nodes that are highly interconnected and belong to similar network clusters or communities should be embedded closely together.
+BFS lead to embeddings that correspond closely to structural equivalence.
+By restricting search to nearby nodes, BFS obtains a microscopic view of the neighborhood of every node.

+- Under the structural equivalence hypothesis, nodes that have similar structural roles in networks should be embedded closely together.
+DFS can explore larger parts of the network as it can move further away from the source node u.
+In DFS, the sampled nodes more accurately reflect a macro-view of the neighborhood.